 Choosing Coral may have some disadvantages, including:

-You can contact Coral Windows from Mondays to Friday (9.00am to 6.00pm) or on weekends (10.00am to 4.00pm) for an obligation-free quote.
-Alternatively, you can complete a contact form on the website to schedule an appointment, request a call-back or ask for a quote.
+You can contact Coral Windows from Mondays to Friday (9.00am to 6.00pm) or on weekends (10.00am to 4.00pm) to receive a no obligation quote for free.
+Alternatively, you can fill in the contact form on the company’s website to schedule an appointment, request a call-back or ask for a quote.

-We’d also recommend considering Anglian, an industry leader.
+If you don’t live in an area serviced by Coral Windows, we’d recommend considering Anglian, our top choice for the best window installer.
 This company sells a wide selection of double and triple-glazing window products with uPVC, aluminium and timber frames.
 Unlike Coral, Anglian’s tilt and turn, sliding sash and casement windows are SBD-accredited.

 What you end up paying for your new Coral windows depends on the number of windows you buy, accessories, window style and glass type.
 However, you can expect to pay within the following range: